ksweety/blog/_posts/2023-11-17-my-titanic-post.md

 plt.show()
 ```
 In these lines of code, we compute the survival rate for passengers under the age of 18 in the Titanic dataset and visually represent it through a simple bar chart.
-The blue bar signifies the survival rate, and a precise percentage label enhances the clarity of the visualization, conveying the proportion of young passengers who survived the tragic event.
+The blue bar shows the survival rate, and a precise percentage label enhances the clarity of the visualization, showing the proportion of young passengers who survived the titanic.

 <img src="blog/assets/under18(1).png">

 # Obstacles
+Creating a blog post from this code might be tricky because it assumes readers have the Titanic dataset, and the code could be a bit tough for those not familiar with programming.
+To make it more reader-friendly, it would help to explain the purpose of the code, break down key concepts, and provide extra information on potential issues with the data.
+Making sure the post is clear about interpreting the visual results and giving tips for using the code in different situations would also be beneficial.